 World Whistleblowers Day was created in 2019 to raise global public awareness in combating corruption and to highlight the importance of calling out wrongdoing.
 For Protect, the UK’s Whistleblowing charity, the particular focus for 2021 is on whistleblower wellbeing and creating psychologically safe spaces to speak up.

 Recent events around the world have reminded us that the greatest challenges cannot be solved unless wrongdoing is called out and the truth exposed.
 Openness, transparency, respect and integrity are key in all organisations and whistleblowers regularly play a key part in helping create a safer workplace.
 But all too often the very term brings negative connotations.
-On this World Whistleblowers Day, Partner and General Counsel Beth Hale and Associate Naomi Latham provide some practical tips for employers on how to foster a transparent and open culture in which people feel empowered to speak up.
+On this World Whistleblowers Day, Partner and General Counsel Beth Hale provides some practical tips for employers on how to foster a transparent and open culture in which people feel empowered to speak up.